pwaring/notes/programming/c.md

 Clang supports most GCC warning flags, as well as some extras.

- * `-Weverything`: All warnings, may include new warnings in future versions (so code may compiler under `-Weverything` now but not if clang is upgraded).
+ * `-Weverything`: All warnings, may include new warnings in future versions (so code may compile under `-Weverything` now but not if clang is upgraded).

 ## Changes from C89 to C99